HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/dariovas_emariaux/protocol.md

      The server sends back the result of the calculation, then the client displays it.
 -   END
      The client ask to close the connection.
+-   CANNOT_DIVIDE_BY_0
+     Error response message after a division by 0.
 -	OPERATION_NOT_VALID <operation>
      Error response message after a CALCULATION message, if the operation is not covered.
 -   NUMBER_NOT_VALID <nb1, XXXX>